dodie/testing-in-bash/example-bats/readme.md

 ✔️ Test files are "almost Bash".

-⚠️ BATS only considers files with the `.bats` extension.
+⚠️ Bats only considers files with the `.bats` extension.
 This is not a huge problem, but the editor has to be adapted a bit to offer syntax highlight and the usual features for these files.

 ✔️ Also, tests are marked with a special `@test` annotation, which is not Bash syntax.
 It's is picked up by BATS which